 Smooth on cleansed dry skin am and pm as the first step in your beauty routine.
 For best results follow with Universal Pro-Bio Moisture Boost Cream.

 You may feel a tingling sensation as the product blends into your skin.
 This is the products” active ingredients working.
 If the sensation is unpleasant reduce your usage to once a day for the first week gradually building up to twice a day usage.

 We are committed to upholding the highest standards of safety.
-We adhere to the most rigorous standards for product safety so that our customers can purchase and use our products with complete confident.
-BeautyStat is in full compliance with FDA regulations as well as the European Union 7th Amendment Cosmetic Directive and the requirements for safety in all the countries in which our products are sold.
+We adhere to the most rigorous standards for product safety so that our customers can purchase and use our products with complete confidence.
+BeautyStat is in full compliance with FDA regulations as well as the European Union’s 8th Amendment Cosmetic Directive and the requirements for safety in all the countries in which our products are sold.

-We at BeautyStat do not conduct animal testing on our products or ingredients, nor ask others to test on our behalf except when required by law.
+We at BeautyStat do not conduct animal testing on our products or ingredients, nor ask others to test on our behalf.

 While our products have been vigorously tested for safety and efficacy, they have not been specifically tested on pregnant or nursing women.
 Consult your physician if you are concerned.

 It is possible that people may experience a tingling sensation when using powerful and active 20% Vitamin C.

 Usually this dissipates after a few minutes.
 If not, cut back usage to once a day, and follow with Universal Pro-Bio Moisture Boost Cream.